suryasarkar2/wally_flutter_app/README.md

 # wally

-This is an app which displays image using the firebase database.
+This is an app which displays image using the firebase database with beautiful smooth animations.
+This project uses Flutter x Firebase.

-# Screenshots
+## Screenshots
 <p float="center">
   <img src="Screenshots/1.png" width="300" />
   <img src="Screenshots/3.png" width="300" />